 In January 2013, proposals to extend Britain's new high speed rail network north from Birmingham to Manchester and Leeds were announced.
-In this section you can find out about the route, take part in our consultation and explore the benefits HS2 will bring the country.
+In this section you can find out about the route and explore the benefits HS2 will bring the country.

 Following consultation, the Government has also launched an exceptional hardship scheme for the route to Leeds and Manchester.
 You can find more information relating to the EHS for Phase Two, including the application form and accompanying guidance, by clicking on the 'Read more' button below.